 Similarly, in Toledo, Ohio in 2015, Shawn Northrup went out for a walk with his wife, daughter, grandson, and dog with his cellphone and a semiautomatic handgun holstered to his belt.
 A passing motorist took umbrage with his open display and yelled, “you can’t walk around with a gun like that!” and after a heated exchanged, he called the police.
 Northrup was detained for 90 minutes but his charges were eventually dropped.

 The fact is that it’s completely legal to openly carry or carry a concealed weapon in most locations in Missouri, so if you are charged or under investigation for a gun law violation in the St. Louis Metro area, it’s vital you talk to an experienced gun law attorney as soon as possible.
-Contact us today or call (314) 900-HELP to arrange a free consultation and ensure you get the very best outcome possible and protect your rights as an American citizen.
+Contact us today or call (314) 900-HELP to arrange a free case review and ensure you get the very best outcome possible and protect your rights.